KyleEdwardDonaldson/Lighthouse/docs/story-hooks.md

 - Recording the last words of doomed vessels

 **The Mystery**
-- Ships report seeing another lighthouse that shouldn't exist
+- Ships report seeing another beacon that shouldn't exist
 - Your predecessor's final log entry: "The storms are singing my name"
 - Something is calling navigators into The Drift
 - Are you going mad, or is the Rift trying to communicate?